-PROPOSAL HARMONY BOARD OF DIRECTORS VOTING RECOMMENDATION PAGE REFERENCE (FOR MORE DETAIL) PROPOSAL NO. 1 The election of three Class III directors to serve until our 2026 annual meeting of stockholders and until their successors are duly elected and qualified.
-FOR each nominee 18 PROPOSAL NO. 2 Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
-FOR 19 PROPOSAL NO. 3 The approval on a non-binding, advisory basis, of the compensation of our named executive officers pursuant to the SEC's compensation disclosure rules ("say-on-pay").
-FOR 21
+PROPOSAL HARMONY BOARD OF DIRECTORS VOTING RECOMMENDATION PAGE REFERENCE (FOR MORE DETAIL) PROPOSAL NO. 1 The election of three Class I directors to serve until our 2027 annual meeting of stockholders and until their successors are duly elected and qualified.
+FOR each nominee 19 PROPOSAL NO. 2 Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024.
+FOR 20